sergiogc9/github-extension/README.md

 - Possibility to approve or reject changes.
 - Possibility to merge the PR.

 ⚠️ The merge button is only enabled following some conditions that I set up for my convenience.
-It enables when there is at least 1 approve, all checks are green, there are no conflicts and you have permissions to merge the PR.
+It's enabled when there is at least 1 approval, all checks are green, there are no conflicts and you have permissions to merge the PR.

-In settings page (clicking the bottom right cog):
+In **settings page** (clicking the bottom right cog):

 - Enter the Github token.
 It is only saved locally.
 - Hide / show sidebar when being in a Github page not implemented.
 - Group or not empty folders to reduce the tree size.
 - Lazy load or not sub directories.
-If enabled, only the root directory is fetched and every sub directory is fetched when opened, otherwise the whole repository tree is fetched at once.
+If enabled, only the root directory is fetched and every sub directory is fetched when opened, otherwise the whole repository tree is fetched at the beginning.

 #### Popup